Our Awards

 Scroll down to access information on awards for MPA, practice sections, affiliated chapters and affiliated organizations.

-Congratulations to our 2025 MPA Pharmacist of the Year,
+Congratulations to our 2026 MPA Pharmacist of the Year,

 MPA Awards

 The following MPA awards are presented during the Annual Convention & Exposition, which will take place during the month of April beginning in 2025.
 Nominations are due Aug.
 29 each year.
 Click here to access the online nomination form for MPA awards.
-Click here to access a listing of all previous Association award winners.

 It takes into consideration:

-• long-term, consistent dedication and outstanding achievements that have led to the advancement of the profession of pharmacy, public health and MPA.
+- Long-term, consistent dedication and outstanding achievements that have led to the advancement of the profession of pharmacy, public health and MPA.

-• a large variety of skills, attributes and accomplishments are combined to determine who is most qualified to win this award.
+- A large variety of skills, attributes and accomplishments are combined to determine who is most qualified to win this award.

-• an individual strong in character, cumulative professional accomplishments and the ability to properly represent and model what pharmacy as a profession encompasses.
+- An individual strong in character, cumulative professional accomplishments and the ability to properly represent and model what pharmacy as a profession encompasses.

-• understanding the goals of pharmacy, and significantly contributes to how these goals may be accomplished.
+- Understanding the goals of pharmacy, and significantly contributes to how these goals may be accomplished.

 The Bowl of Hygeia Award is presented annually to a pharmacist who has made outstanding professional contributions and has participated in community or governmental activities that reflect well on the pharmacy profession.
 The Bowl of Hygeia derives its name from the Greek goddess, Hygeia, who was the guardian over the healing potion contained in the bowl.